Two styles of roasted tomatoes.

 You could slow roast them at 250°F for 2 to 4 hours.
 You’ll get curled, shriveled tomatoes with intense flavor similar to sundried tomatoes.
 But it takes time and heats up the house.

-You could go middle of the road and roast them at 350°F for about 45 to 60 minutes.
-This provides great flavor and caramelization around the edge of the pan.
+You could go middle of the road and roast them at 350-375°F for about 45 to 60 minutes for full pans and 20-30 minutes for well spaced sliced tomatoes.
+This provides great flavor and caramelization around the edge of the pan without too much charring.
 This is the method I use most often as it goes relatively quickly, allows me to add thick slivers of garlic and hot peppers without fear of charring and results in great flavor.

 How full should I fill the pan?